-The LSR Fortessa is our custom specification, high end digital instrument and is located in the cell sorting room on the first floor in the MSI/WTB link corridor.
+The LSR Fortessa is our custom specification, high end digital instrument and is located on the second floor of the Wellcome Trust Biocentre (room 2L3-24).

-It is equipped with five laser light sources; 488nm, 640nm, 355nm, 405nm and 561nm, and up to 15 colours can be detected at any one time.
+The Fortessa is equipped with five laser light sources; 488nm, 640nm, 355nm, 405nm and 561nm, and up to 19 colours can be detected at any one time.
 The cytometer runs using PC based DIVA software and is equiped with full cross-beam compensation and pulse processing cabailities on all parameters.

 FACS Canto (Becton Dickinson):

-The FACS Canto is also located in the Division of Cell Signalling and Immunology on the second floor of the Wellcome Trust Biocentre.
+The FACS Canto is also located on the second floor of the Wellcome Trust Biocentre.
 Like the LSR Fortessa, the FACS Canto is a digital system and runs using the PC based DIVA software.